Ernest Perron: Private secretary to the Shah: Iran's second most powerful man

 The Shah's second wife Soraya Esfandiary-Bakhtiari hated Perron, writing in her memoirs "How can I describe this shaytun [a Persian term that roughly translates as a "trouble maker"] and limping devil who dragged his leg and spread his poison around the palace as well as our own quarters?"
 Queen Soraya called Perron "a homosexual who detested women, all women", a "cunning, perfidious and Machiavellian" man who "roused hatred, stirred gossip, reveled in every intrigue".
-Much to her disgust, Mohammad Reza was "fascinated with this diabolical Swiss" who professed to be a "philosopher, poet, and a prophet"; the two men met every morning to discuss all the affairs of state in French as Perron was the man whose advice the Shah valued the most, and, as Soraya soon learned, other matters were discussed as well.
-Queen Soraya wrote about Perron's daily visits to Mohammad Reza: "He visited him each morning in his bedroom for a discussion.
+Much to her disgust, Mohammad Reza Shah was "fascinated with this diabolical Swiss" who professed to be a "philosopher, poet, and a prophet"; the two men met every morning to discuss all the affairs of state in French as Perron was the man whose advice the Shah valued the most, and, as the queen soon learned, other matters were discussed as well.
+Queen Soraya wrote about Perron's daily visits to the Shah: "He visited him each morning in his bedroom for a discussion.
 No one could say precisely what it was he did".
 Much to her revulsion, Perron visited her one day in late 1951 and made a series of what she called very "lewd" remarks about her sex life with the Shah, intersected with equally vulgar questions, which led her to throw him out of the Marble Palace in her fury.
 Perron lived openly with the commercial attache of the Swiss embassy in Tehran.
 A Freemason who belonged to the Pahlavi lodge, Perron was a friend of some of the most powerful men in Iran and sometimes passed on information to MI6, the British intelligence service.
 A MI6 officer, Norman Darbyshire who handled relations with Perron later called him "that terrible man".

 In December 1953, the British diplomat Denis Wright secretly visited Tehran and met with Perron and Bahram Shahrokh, who had worked as a broadcaster for Radio Berlin during World War II, who were the Shah's agents for talks about the future of the Anglo-Iranian Oil Company.
 Britain had broken off diplomatic relations with Iran in 1951 during the Abadan Crisis.
-During their talks, Perron and Shahrokh wanted British support if Mohammad Reza were to dismiss both Hossein Ala' and the Prime Minister General Fazlollah Zahedi.
+During their talks, Perron and Shahrokh wanted British support if Mohammad Reza Shah were to dismiss both Hossein Ala' and the prime minister General Fazlollah Zahedi.
 At a Christmas party, Perron and Shahrokh handed Wright a note saying that all communication with the Shah were to be through them with the Iranian cabinet being excluded and that the Shah wanted a settlement of the oil question in a way that was "face-saving" for him.
-Wright refused those terms and informed General Zahedi of the Shah's attempts to bypass him, leading to an angry scene where Zahedi "berated" Mohammad Reza for attempting to exclude him from talks with the British.
-Mohammad Reza blamed Perron for this fiasco and fired him in January 1954.
+Wright refused those terms and informed General Zahedi of the Shah's attempts to bypass him, leading to an angry scene where Zahedi "berated" Mohammad Reza Shah for attempting to exclude him from talks with the British.
+Mohammad Reza Shah blamed Perron for this fiasco and fired him in January 1954.
 Afterwards, Perron moved into a palace with Princess Shams as the two shared a common interest in Catholicism.